-4. Import demuxlet workflow to your workspace.
+3. Import topic modeling workflow to your workspace.

 See the Terra documentation for adding a workflow.
-The workflow is under Broad Methods Repository with the name "cumulus/demuxlet".
+The cumulus workflow is under Broad Methods Repository with name "cumulus/topic_modeling".

-Next, in the workflow page, click the Export to Workspace... button, and select the workspace you want to export to in the drop-down menu.
+Moreover, in the workflow page, click the Export to Workspace... button, and select the workspace to which you want to export topic_modeling workflow in the drop-down menu.

-5. In your workspace, open demuxlet in WORKFLOWS tab.
+4. In your workspace, open topic_modeling in WORKFLOWS tab.
 Select Run workflow with inputs defined by file paths as below

-Run workflow with inputs defined by file paths

-Run workflow(s) with inputs defined by data table
+- Run workflow with inputs defined by file paths - Run workflow(s) with inputs defined by data table